GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 # Graph Repository Client

+[//]: # (TODO: Can we come up with a consistent way to talk about it? "graph management" vs "graph repo client")

 Since v9 openrouteservice includes a client for graph repositories.
 This makes it possible to download and use graphs built elsewhere instead of building them locally.
 When using only graphs from a repository and configuring [ors.engine.graphs_data_acces](/run-instance/configuration/ors/engine/#ors-engine)=`MMAP`,